Watering hole attack

 Watering hole is a computer attack strategy in which an attacker guesses or observes which websites an organization's users frequent and then uses one or more of the websites to distribute malware.
 Eventually, some member of the targeted users will become infected.
 Attackers looking for specific information may only target users coming from a specific IP address.
 This also makes the attacks harder to detect and research.
 The name is derived from a strategy of predators in the natural world, who wait for an opportunity to attack their prey near watering holes.
-The attack strategy was named in an RSA blog in 2012.
+The attack strategy was named in The RSA Blog in 2012.

-One of the most significant dangers of watering hole attacks is that they are executed via legitimate websites that cannot to be easily blacklisted.
+One of the most significant dangers of watering hole attacks is that they are executed via legitimate websites that cannot be easily blacklisted.
 Also, the scripts and malware used in these attacks are often meticulously created, making it challenging for an antivirus software to identify them as threats.

 Examples

 2011 Operation Torpedo

 In Operation Torpedo, the United States government conducted an attack on 3 Tor websites.
 The FBI seized access to the websites and continued to run them for a 19 day period.
-During this time the websites were modified to serve up a NIT, which would attempt to unmask visitors by revealing their IP address, operating system and web browser.
+During this time the websites were modified to deliver a NIT, which would attempt to unmask visitors by revealing their IP address, operating system and web browser.
 The NIT code was revealed as part of the case USA v Cottom et al. Researchers from University of Nebraska at Kearney and Dakota State University reviewed the NIT code and found that it was an Adobe Flash application that would ping a user's real IP address back to an FBI controlled server, rather than routing their traffic through the Tor network and protecting their identity.
 It used a technique from Metasploit's decloaking engine and only affected users who had not updated their Tor web browser.